The transmission spectrum of the potentially rocky planet L 98-59 c: Discussion

-In an effort to quantify whether the Visit 2 data is more similar to our L~98-59~c transit than the other transits we calculated the Pearson correlation coefficient between the planet c data and all visits of the planet b data using the \texttt{pearsonr} function from \texttt{scipy} \citep{scipy}.
+In an effort to quantify whether the Visit 2 data is more similar to our L~98-59~c transit than the other 4 transits of L 98-59 b observed at different epochs we calculated the Pearson correlation coefficient between the planet c data and all visits of the planet b data using the \texttt{pearsonr} function from \texttt{scipy} \citep{scipy}.
 Visit 2 was the most correlated with the planet c data with a probability that the correlation between the datasets occurred by chance of only 13\%, while the next highest was Visit 3 at 47\% chance of the correlation occurring by chance.
 This difference implies that the correlation seen in Visit 2 is 3.6x less likely to have occurred by random chance than the correlation seen for Visit 3.
 This is indicative of the Visit 2 data being significantly more correlated than any of the other visits.
-However, we are not in a position to say whether the correlation is owing to a common systematic between the two data sets or whether this is simply a coincidence.
+However, at less than 2-$\sigma$ confidence in this correlation, we are not in a position to say whether the correlation is owing to a common systematic between the two data sets or whether this is simply a coincidence.